 Your server comes with one power supply.
 You can add a second power supply to provide redundant power.
 After you install a power supply, check the power-supply status indicators to verify that the power supply is operating properly.
-See "Power Supplies" on page 11 for details.
+See "Power supplies" on page 11 for details.

-Never remove the cover on a power supply or any part (power backplane and AC box) that has the following label attached.
+Never remove the cover on a power supply or any part that has the following label attached.

-Hazardous voltage, current, and energy levels are present inside the power supplies, power backplane, and AC box.
-There are no serviceable parts inside the power supplies, power backplane, or AC box.
-If you suspect a problem with one of these parts, contact an IBM service technician.
-Refer to the following illustration while performing the steps in this procedure.
+Hazardous voltage, current, and energy levels are present inside any component that has this label attached.
+There are no serviceable parts inside these components.
+If you suspect a problem with one of these parts, contact a service technician.